-Can Astronauts Even Get Pregnant in Space?
+Can Astronauts Get Pregnant in Space?

 Space is a “Keep Your Rocket in Your Pocket” Zone

-Pregnancy in Area is Strongly Dissuaded
+Pregnancy in Space is Strongly Discouraged

-The Effect of Area Radiation
+The Effect of Space Radiation

 NASA researchers have studied the risks presented by cosmic rays extensively for many years.
 The results of these studies reveal an alarming increase in risks associated with radiation exposure during pregnancy, including genetic disabilities, cancer, and other health problems, damage to DNA, changes in cell growth patterns, and anomalies.
 Even if you were standing on the ground next to a nuclear power plant during the first trimester, your pregnancy would be safer than being exposed to space-related radiation outside the Earth’s atmosphere.
 Suffice it to say, space travel will not be an option for pregnant women anytime soon.